Mahider-T/CS50/README.md

 # CS50: Introduction to Computer Science

-This repository contains all the code written during the Harvard CS50 course, excluding the final project.
+This repository contains all the assignments and lab practices I worked on while learning CS50: Introduction to Computer Science course.
 The code covers various topics such as programming fundamentals, data structures, algorithms, web development, databases, and more.

 ## Structure